ni/niveristand-python/docs/restrictions.rst

         def call_increment_by_ref():
             int_var = I32Value(1)
             _increment_by_ref(int_var.value)
-            return int_var.value # This will return 1 in Python, while 2 in SPE.
+            return int_var.value # This will return 1 in Python, while 2 in the Stimulus Profile Editor.

 Return Statements
 -----------------

 - A function can only have a single return statement and it has to be the last line of the function.

-- Return statements are not allowed inside an if block, a try block, a finally block, a loop, a multitask or a task.
+- You cannot use return statements inside an `if` block, a `try` block, a `finally` block, a loop, a multitask, or a task.

-- Only scalar values can be returned and the value has to be returned, not the object.
+- Return statements can only return scalar values through the `value` property.

     .. code-block:: python